- CXI - Coherent X-ray Imaging

 - Standard Configurations

-The MeV-UED facility is a powerful tool for the study of time-resolved, ultrafast atomic & molecular dynamics in chemical and solid-state systems.
-MeV-UED has been established based on the successful research program established at SLAC using MeV Ultrafast Electron Diffraction (MeV-UED).
-This facility has demonstrated the following properties: high spatial resolution (< 0.5 Å), large momentum-transfer range (0.5 to 12 Å-1), high elastic scattering cross sections, high temporal resolution (< 150 fs FWHM), with the additional benefits of relatively large penetration depths (> 100 nm) and negligible sample damage.
-See current specifications for the facility.
+The MeV-UED instrument, part of the LCLS User Facility, is a powerful "electron camera" for the study of time-resolved, ultrafast atomic & molecular dynamics in chemical and solid-state systems.
+Taking advantage of the LCLS-II upgrade period, MeV-UED has been established based on the successful research program at SLAC using MeV electron diffraction.
+This instrument has demonstrated the following properties: high spatial resolution (< 0.5 Å), large momentum-transfer range (0.5 to 12 Å-1), high elastic scattering cross sections, high temporal resolution (< 150 fs FWHM), with the additional benefits of relatively large penetration depths (> 100 nm) and negligible sample damage.
+See current specifications.

 Call for Proposals